Robot-Will/Stino/README.md

 ## What it does

-The plugin adds an Arduino dropdown menu to Sublime text from which you can access the IDE features:
+The plugin adds an Arduino dropdown menu to Sublime text from which you can access Arduino IDE features.
+You can create and edit sketches, verify and upload code, everything you would expect from the standard Arduino IDE, but using the Sublime text editor.

 ### Manage Sketches

 * New Sketch - Create a new sketch in your sketchbook.
 This will create a sketch folder in your default Arduino sketchbook folder and initialise it with an .ino file.
-* Sketchbook - Open any project in your sketchbook folder and open the scetch directory in the Sublime sidebar.
+* Sketchbook - Open any project in your sketchbook folder and open the sketch directory in the Sublime sidebar.

 ### Verify / Compile / Upload

 Verify, compile or upload a sketch directly to your Arduino.
-You will need to have chosen a serial port to activate these features.
+You will need to have chosen a serial port to upload code to your Arduino.

 ### Serial port

 Choose the USB port that your Arduino is plugged into.
 You will not be able to upload code until you have done this.
-You can also open the serial monitor as a file.
+You can also open the serial monitor as a file to pull debugging information out of the Arduino.

 ### Preferences

-Change your sketchbook and build folders, and set various compilation options.
+Change your sketchbook and build folders and set various compilation options.

 ## Reporting issues